-Making the disk blank before restoring a backup created using Disk Raw Mode 35 Using Plug-in Offline Client to restore data to a physical machine 36 Using Plug-in Offline Client to restore data as a VMDK Image 39 Using Plug-in Offline Client to recover data to a standby NetVault Bare Metal Recover - Client 42 Using NetVault Bare Metal Recovery Plug-in Live Client for Windows 44 Plug-in Live Client for Windows: an overview Plug-in Live Client environment overview for Windows Configuring Plug-in Server for use with Plug-in Live Client for Windows Creating a Plug-in Offline Client Boot System for use with Plug-in Live Client for Windows 46 Adding a NetVault Bare Metal Recovery Client to the Plug-in Server for use with Plug-ir Client for Windows Installing and removing Plug-in Live Client for Windows 49 Installing or upgrading Plug-in Server for use with Plug-in Live Client for Windows 50 Adding Plug-in Live Client s for use with Plug-in Live Client for Windows 51 Installing or upgrading Plug-in Live Client for use with Plug-in Live Client for Windows Upgrading Plug-in Live Client on Windows Server 2008 and later Removing Plug-in Live Client for Windows Backing up data with Plug-in Live Client for Windows Prerequisites for backing up data with Plug-in Live Client for Windows Performing an online backup of data with Windows Server 2008 or later using Plug-in Client for Windows Booting a NetVault Bare Metal Recovery Client with Plug-in Offline Client 57 Booting with Plug-in Offline Client 57 Restoring data with Plug-in Live Client for Windows Restoring to a physical machine with Plug-in Live Client for Windows Restoring data as a VMDK Image with Plug-in Live Client for Windows 63 Using NetVault Bare Metal Recovery Plug-in Live Client for Linux 67 Plug-in Live Client for Linux: an overview 67 Installing and removing Plug-in Live Client for Linux Prerequisites for installing Plug-in Live Client for Linux Installing or upgrading Plug-in Live Client for Linux on each Linux-based NetVault Ba ire Metal Recovery Client Removing Plug-in Live Client for Linux 72 Generating a DR image for use with Plug-in Live Client for Linux Selecting data for a backup with Plug-in Live Client for Linux Finalizing and submitting the job for a backup with Plug-in Live Client for Linux Creating the required bootable CD for use with Plug-in Live Client for Linux Creating the CD and saving it for future use with Plug-in Live Client for Linux Creating the CD at the time of recovery for use with Plug-in Live Client for Linux Recovering a DR image for use with Plug-in Live Client for Linux Restoring data using a DR image with Plug-in Live Client for Linux Booting the target NetVault Bare Metal Recovery Client with the appropriate OS and di for use with Plug-in Live Client for Linux monitoring job progress and initializing a recovery with ring-in Live Olient IOI LINUX . +
+Making the disk blank before restoring a backup created using Disk Raw Mode Using Plug-in Offline Client to restore data to a physical machine Using Plug-in Offline Client to restore data as a VMDK Image Using Plug-in Offline Client to recover data to a standby NetVault Bare Metal Recover Client Using NetVault Bare Metal Recovery Plug-in Live Client .
+43 Plug-in Live Client overview Plug-in Live Client environment prerequisites Configuring Plug-in Server for use with Plug-in Live Client Creating a Plug-in Offline Client Boot System Adding a NetVault Bare Metal Recovery Client to the Plug-in Server for use with Plug-in Client Installing and removing Plug-in Live Client .
+48 Installing or upgrading Plug-in Server for use with Plug-in Live Client Adding Plug-in Live Clients for use with Plug-in Live Client Installing or upgrading Plug-in Live Client Upgrading Plug-in Live Client Removing Plug-in Live Client Backing up data with Plug-in Live Client Prerequisites for backing up data with Plug-in Live Client for Windows Performing an online backup of data using Plug-in Live Client for Windows Booting a NetVault Bare Metal Recovery Client with Plug-in Offline Client Booting with Plug-in Offline Client Restoring data with Plug-in Live Client Restoring to a physical machine with Plug-in Live Client for Windows Restoring data as a VMDK Image with Plug-in Live Client for Windows .
+61 NetVault Bare Metal Recovery physical-to-virtual (P2V) recovery Installing SCSI and IDE device drivers on a physical machine Supported physical to virtual configurations .
+66 Troubleshooting .
+67 Excluding LUNs from the NetVault Selections pages .
+67 Performing a restore in which Disk Numbers are different from the backup .
+68 Access denied during MBR recovery .
+68 VMware ESX and ESXi Server 4.x and earlier not supported with Windows PE .
+68 Attaching a restored VMDK image to a VM fails to power on the machine [DNBMR-1223] .
+69 VMDK restore job to remote ESXi 6.0 fails with failure to clone error [DNBMR-1249] .
+69 About us Technical support resources 70